renatoluz/br-machine-learning/projects/capstone/capstone_report_template-pt_br.md

 2. A logistic regression and a simple vectorizer with both using default parameters ( test esult = 41.36% )

 The logistic regression with default parameters is performing even worse than the dummy classifier due tooverfitting in the training set.
 The overfitting is due to a very high number of featues (about 20 times the number of samples).
-The vectorizer parameter max_depth played a major role here in order to limit the number of features and handle the overfitting.
+The vectorizer parameter max_features played a major role here in order to limit the number of features and handle the overfitting.

+This parameter is absolutely optional and should be calibrated according to the rational thinking and the data structure.

+Sometimes it is not effective to transform the whole vocabulary, as the data may have some exceptionally rare words, which, if passed to TfidfVectorizer().fit(), will add unwanted dimensions to inputs in the future.
+One of the appropriate techniques in this case, for instance, would be to print out word frequences accross documents and then set a certain threshold for them.
+Imagine you have set a threshold of 50, and your data corpus consists of 100 words.
+After looking at the word frequences 20 words occur less than 50 times.
+Thus, you set max_features=80 and you are good to go.

+If max_features is set to None, then the whole corpus is considered during the TF-IDF transformation.
+Otherwise, if you pass, say, 5 to max_features, that would mean creating a feature matrix out of the most 5 frequent words accross text documents.

 ## III.
 Methodology